Are you in search of the best substrate for planted tanks?

 Top 5 Picks – Best Substrate for Planted Aquariums

-Listed are the best substrates on the market that we recommend you use for your planted tank.
+Listed are the best planted tank substrates on the market that we recommend you use for your aquarium.
 These aren’t in order because each product have their pros and cons.
 It’s up to you to choose which fit your aquariums needs and budget.

 1. CaribSea Eco-Complete